8 March 2023

 “Electrical?
 No, I don’t want to get electrocuted.
 Mechanical?
 My brother was doing that, we don’t need two.
 Chemical?
 I thought I might mix the wrong chemicals and cause an explosion.
 By a process of elimination I came to civil – it seemed quite safe, and if something collapses the engineers usually aren’t there!”

-A sense of humour has sustained her through a career that started slowly as Evelyn graduated amid a construction downturn that prompted a return to Hong Kong where she practised in structural design for six years.
+A sense of humour has sustained her through a career that started slowly as Evelyn graduated amid a construction downturn that prompted a return to Hong Kong where she practised in structural design for 6 years.
 Moving back to Melbourne after obtaining chartered civil and structural engineering qualifications she yearned for respite from the long hours, but a stint working for a cost-driven contractor and difficult architect was deflating.

-The upside was it kick-started her project management career, nine years with Yarra Valley Water followed by a rail entrée with Victrack and on to RPV.
+The upside was it kick-started her project management career, 9 years with Yarra Valley Water followed by a rail entrée with Victrack and on to RPV.
 She condenses her vast engineering experience to simply “trying to solve other people’s problems” and likes that she now works exclusively on projects that benefit the general public.

 “I love talking to people, working with people, solving problems together.
 I can’t deliver the project myself – I don’t even have the energy to pick up a spade and do some digging!”